Farmland value reaches historic $8,296 statewide average

 Why Iowa farmland values are increasing

 There has been considerable variation in commodity prices over the past few years, but farm income has increased substantially.
-The Iowa State economist goes on to say, the increase in income has been the primary cause for the increase in farmland values, but not the only one.
+The increase in income has been the primary cause for the increase in farmland values, but not the only one.

 Another key component is the costs of production.
 In the past, costs have risen in response to higher commodity prices.
 This is especially true for rents.
 Iowa State University estimated costs of crop production have shown a 61 percent increase in the cost per bushel since 2005.
 Without land, the increase has been 87 percent.

-Duffy believes there is still discipline in the land market, while land values have increased 64 percent in the past three years, in 2009 values did decrease by 2.2 percent.
-Therefore, it is prudent to be mindful of the factors that influence land values.
-The economist said there are several key components to watch:
+There is still discipline in the land market, while land values have increased 64 percent in the past three years, in 2009 values did decrease by 2.2 percent.
+Therefore, it is prudent to be mindful of the factors that inﬂuence land values.
+There are several key components to watch including:

 - Weather related problems - both here and around the world